-The U.S. Army used asbestos widely until recognizing its dangers in the late 1970s.
-Today, Army veterans are at an increased risk of developing mesothelioma and other asbestos-related diseases.
-Sokolove Law helps veterans and their families receive compensation and justice through asbestos trust funds, lawsuits, and VA benefits.
-Do not delay — get a free case review today.
+The U.S. Army used asbestos in their equipment and throughout their bases until recognizing its dangers in the late 1970s.
+Today, U.S. Army veterans are at an increased risk of developing mesothelioma and other asbestos-related diseases.

-Asbestos use in the United States Army was widespread from the 1930s until the late 1970s, when the dangers of the mineral finally came to light — dangers that asbestos-containing product manufacturers kept hidden for decades.
+Asbestos use in the United States Army was widespread from the 1930s until the late 1970s, when the dangers of this toxic mineral finally came to light — dangers that many manufacturers intentionally kept hidden for decades.

-- Asbestos trust funds: Bankrupt asbestos companies established special court-ordered trust funds to compensate current and future asbestos exposure victims and their family members.
+- Asbestos trust funds: Bankrupt asbestos-related companies established special court-ordered trust funds to compensate current and future asbestos exposure victims and their family members.

-- Mesothelioma lawsuits: Veterans can sue asbestos companies that are still in business by filing a personal injury or wrongful death mesothelioma claim.
+- Mesothelioma lawsuits: Veterans can sue asbestos-related companies that are still in business by filing a personal injury or wrongful death mesothelioma claim.
+The majority of lawsuits end in a mesothelioma settlement, and clients may get paid in as few as 90 days.

 VA Benefits for Mesothelioma